eschnett/HexVTKHDF.jl/README.md

 A `.vtu` series carries the visualization geometry and an `(N, Ne)` layout tag, but not the mesh/patch state — fields read back as plain arrays, not `MeshField`s.
-The VTKHDF file stays the primary format.
+The VTKHDF file is the primary format.

 ## File schema